Orange-eat97/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Important Note:**
-* Overrides existing sort order
+* Overrides existing sort order.
-* Overrides existing find filters
+* Overrides existing find filters.

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Use [find](#locating-persons-find) and [sort](#sorting-persons-sort) to narrow down the beneficiary you want, then use closest to find volunteers close to the beneficiary.
+Use [find](#locating-contacts-find) and [sort](#sorting-contacts-sort) to narrow down the beneficiary you want, then use closest to find volunteers close to the beneficiary.

 This allows easy selection of volunteers to dispatch.
 </div>

 **Example:**
-* Displays all volunteers/beneficiaries sorted according to how close their region is to the region of the identified beneficiary/volunteer by the index provided.
-  * e.g. `closest 1` when beneficiary at index 1 has region Woodlands, will return all volunteers sorted by how close their region is to Woodlands
+* `closest 1` <br> Displays all volunteers/beneficiaries sorted according to how close their region is to the region of the 1st contact in displayed list. (e.g.  when beneficiary at index 1 has region Woodlands, will return all volunteers sorted by how close their region is to Woodlands)

 <br><br>